 Tell me more about this metric

 SaaS entrepreneurs are at an increased risk of being overly distracted by vanity metrics.
-Early stage investors want to see top line "hockey stick charts" and a host of metrics that may really only be loosely correlated to sound financial performance.
-As a result, early stage SaaS entrepreneurs are often forced into distraction in order to keep pace with the vanity metrics of their competitors if they want to continue to achieve follow on funding.
+Early stage investors want to see top line "hockey stick charts" and metrics that may only be loosely correlated to sound financial performance.
+Unfortunately, early stage SaaS entrepreneurs are often distracted by trying keeping pace with the vanity metrics of their competitors so they can continue to receive follow-on funding.

-The SaaS Quick Ratio is calculated by dividing MRR added by MRR lost.
+The SaaS Quick Ratio is calculated by dividing Monthly Recurring Revenue (MRR) added by MRR lost.